-Charlie Siem is one of the UK’s brightest classical stars.
-Born in London to a Norwegian father and a British mother, Charlie began to play the violin at the prodigious age of three, after hearing a performance by the late Yehudi Menuhin playing Beethoven’s Violin Concerto.
+Charlie Siem is one of the brightest young classical stars.
+Born in London to a Norwegian father and British mother, Charlie began to play the violin at the age of three after hearing a broadcast of Yehudi Menuhin playing Beethoven’s Violin Concerto.
 Later Charlie studied with Professor Itzhak Rashkovsky and Maestro Shlomo Mintz.

-Charlie also signed to Warner Classics and Jazz – the home of generations of celebrated artists and ensembles.
-This new relationship has already produced a critically acclaimed debut album, which includes spectacular virtuoso repertoire from the great violin masters Paganini, Sarasate, Wieniawski and Kreisler.
-Charlie chose the London Symphony Orchestra to accompany him for his first orchestral offering with Warner.
-Released in August 2011 his concerto album ‘Bruch Wieniawski Ole Bull’ led Charlie to become No.3 in the UK Specialist Classical Chart following appearances on BBC Breakfast among other venues in London.
-Classic FM Magazine wrote: ”…one of the most exciting young violin talents around” and Classic FM radio’s John Suchet show made the album CD of the week in August 2011.
+Charlie’s debut CD featuring violin sonatas by Grieg and Elgar was released in 2008.
+The recording was widely praised and was named “Recital CD of the Month” by the Strad magazine and received ☆☆☆☆☆ from BBC Music Magazine.
+Charlie subsequently signed to Warner Classics and Jazz and produced two critically acclaimed albums, one including spectacular virtuoso repertoire from the great violin masters Paganini, Sarasate, Wieniawski and Kreisler and the second with the London Symphony Orchestra released in August 2011.
+This album featuring Wieniawski’s 1st violin concerto became No.3 in the UK Specialist Classical Chart.
+Classic FM Magazine wrote: ”…one of the most exciting young violin talents around” and Classic FM made the album CD of the week in August 2011.
 The CD includes Ole Bull’s Cantabile doloroso e Rondo giocoso – the composer being one of Charlie’s own distant relatives.

-Charlie Siem is kindly loaned the 1735 Guarneri del Gesù violin, known as the d’Egville.
+Charlie Siem is playing the 1735 Guarneri del Gesù violin, known as the d’Egville.

 His latest album CHARLIE SIEM – Bruch, Wieniawski, Ole Bull is available in iTunes